 People With Cerebral Palsy Require Specialized Life Time Treatment

 If your baby is suffering from cerebral palsy, you will find the additional financial costs required to raise him to be staggering.
 If a medical mistake caused your child’s health problems, the doctor and hospital responsible should also be responsible for the increased costs for his upbringing.
-A team approach is necessary to help a baby, child and adult throughout his life.
+A team approach is necessary to help a baby, child, and adult throughout their life.

 - Doctors – Your child will need to have frequent appointments with a primary doctor, nurses, social workers, occupational, physical and speech therapists as well as specialists such as rehabilitation physicians, pulmonologists and neurologists.

 - Medical problems – He also will likely need lifelong help to avoid common issues that those with CP face, such as nutritional and medical issues.
 For example, bone thinning, joint dislocation, falls, seizures, pneumonia, gastrointestinal problems and more.
 He may require surgery throughout his life.